rebots-online/Whisper-Gradioe/RESUME.md

 ## Current Status

-We have completed the initial architecture design and the foundation setup, including:
+We have completed the initial architecture design, foundation setup, and job management system, including:

 1. **Database Schema Design**: Created a comprehensive multi-tenant database schema with tables for resellers, tenants, users, workflows, jobs, etc.

-2. **SQL Migration Scripts**: Developed scripts for creating the multi-tenant tables and migrating existing data.

-3. **Tenant Context Middleware**: Implemented middleware for extracting tenant information from authentication tokens and adding it to request state.
+2. **Tenant Context Middleware**: Implemented middleware for extracting tenant information from authentication tokens and adding it to request state.

-4. **Authentication System**: Created a JWT-based authentication system with support for reseller, tenant, and user roles.
+3. **Authentication System**: Created a JWT-based authentication system with support for reseller, tenant, and user roles.

+4. **Job Queue System**: Implemented a tenant-isolated job queue for processing transcription jobs with priority queuing and resource allocation.

+5. **WebSocket Server**: Created a WebSocket server for real-time job status updates with tenant isolation and job subscriptions.

+6. **Job Polling API**: Implemented REST API endpoints for job status polling with ETag support for efficient polling.

-5. **Branding System Integration**: Reviewed the existing branding system from RobinsAI.World-Admin and documented the integration approach.
+7. **Branding System Integration**: Reviewed the existing branding system from RobinsAI.World-Admin and documented the integration approach.

-The project is now ready to move to the next phase: implementing the job management and polling system.
+The project is now ready to move to the next phase: developing the reseller panel.

 ## Key Components